 – Direct recruitment from Approved Employers.

-The PLS enables citizens from 9 Pacific island countries and Timor-Leste to take up low-skilled and semi-skilled work opportunities in all sectors in rural and regional Australia for up to 3 years.Pacific Labour Mobility
+The PALM enables citizens from 9 Pacific island countries and Timor-Leste to take up low-skilled and semi-skilled work opportunities in all sectors in rural and regional Australia for up to 3 years.Pacific Labour Mobility

 Some jobs require a lot of physical effort.
 You will need to be in good physical health and fitness are required for these roles.